 Why is it beneficial to include whole grains in my diet?

 Whole grains contain the entire grain kernel ― the bran, germ, and endosperm.
-Examples of whole grains include whole-wheat flour, bulgur (cracked wheat), oatmeal, whole cornmeal, and brown rice.
+Examples of whole grains include whole-wheat flour, bulgur (cooked, dried, ground whole wheat), oatmeal, whole cornmeal, and brown rice.

 Eating whole grains is beneficial because they have: